-The TT Races topped the bill at the Motorcycle Live show in Birmingham last week, with thousands of TT fans meeting their heroes and taking in the stunning displays on the TT Stand.
+The TT Races topped the bill at the Motorcycle Live show in Birmingham last week, with thousands of TT fans meeting their heroes at the TT Stand.

 Many of the leading riders dropped into the show to meet fans and sign autographs including 3 time 2019 TT Race winner Peter Hickman and Dean Harrison, who won the 2019 Dunlop Senior TT.